tpeterson17/Ledger-Activity/Lesson-Plan.md

 | softDelete       | Boolean    | no       |                |
 | transactionValue | BigDecimal | no       |                |

+Point out the usages of Long and BigDecimal.
+The students have seen these data types before, but it would be good to reiterate why we use them:

+* In the case of Long, we are using this as an alternative to Integer so that it's less likely for us to run out of primary keys.
+It would be highly unlikely for this to occur in the classroom, but it's an important possibility to keep in mind in the wild.
+Some databases have to store incredible amounts of records.
+In which case, we need to consider future proofing our data models if this is a possibility.
+* In the case of BigDecimal, we are using this because it's the mostly commonly used Java data type for financials.
+It is very precise (unlike double and float).
+It also packs features for rounding, truncation, arithmetic, and more.

 Start by generating the class com.twou.LedgerAPI.model.Transaction.

 Once the class is generated, take the students' input on how they would like to develop the class based off of the data model.
 They should all be comfortable with declaring instance variables, using basic JPA annotations, and generating typical POJO methods such as equals, hashcode, and toString by now.
 Guide them towards the following intermediate solution for this model.
 (This is the final solution aside from the soft delete which we will get to in a moment.)